rmguy/blog/planned/lun_bodies_3.md

 She looked around, surveying the carnage.
 If she hadn't looked closely at the bodies till now it was only because she was distracted by the end of her species.
-Her eyes darted from shoulder to torso to arm, leg, leg.. looking for a pattern, an _MO_, but they were struggling to spot one.
+Her eyes darted from shoulder to torso to arm, leg, leg.. looking for a pattern, some MO, but she was struggling to spot one.

 She'd seen kills.
 Saying she'd seen kills was like saying a squid'd seen ink.
 She _breathed_ them.
 The Marines, Spetsnaz, YAMAM, she'd studied them all and